 What's the connection between food allergies and asthma?

 Food intolerance is an abnormal response of the body to an ingested food that is not an allergy.
-Examples of this are food poisoning and reactions to chemicals in food or drinks such as caffeine.
+Examples of this are food poisoning, reactions to chemicals in food or drinks such as caffeine, or reflux.

 The most common symptoms of food allergy are hives, rash, nausea, vomiting, and diarrhea.
 Asthma may be triggered by foods, but this is rare.
 The most common foods associated with allergic symptoms are:

 - Tree nuts (cashews, almonds, and filberts, for example)

 Although rare, food additives (sodium bisulfite, potassium bisulfite, sodium metabisulfite, potassium metabisulfite, and sodium sulfite) can also trigger asthma.
 These additives are used as preservatives in food processing or preparation and can be found in the following foods:

 - Dried fruits or vegetables

 - Potatoes (packaged and some prepared)

 - Wine and beer

 - Shrimp (fresh, frozen, or prepared)